St. Thomas Church, Leipzig: Works of art

-The church features a number of works of art, including a baptismal font (1614–5) made by Franz Döteber and Portraits show the Stadtsuperintenden of Leipzig, the oldest dating from 1614.
+The church features a number of works of art, including a baptismal font (1614–1615) made by Franz Döteber and Portraits show the Stadtsuperintendent of Leipzig, the oldest dating from 1614.
 A crucifix made by Caspar Freidrich Löbel is one of the few remaining pieces from the times of Bach.
 The church also contains a number of notable epitaphs, such as the one for the knight Harras (d.
 1451) and for councilor Daniel Leicher (1612).
 The colored windows in the choir were added after 1889.
-They show a number of historic motives: a memorial to the fallen of World War I, King Gustavus Adolphus of Sweden, Johann Sebastian Bach, Martin Luther with Elector Friedrich der Weise and Philip Melanchthon as well as Emperor Wilhelm I.
+They show a number of historic motifs: a memorial to the fallen of World War I, King Gustavus Adolphus of Sweden, Johann Sebastian Bach, Martin Luther with Elector Friedrich der Weise and Philip Melanchthon as well as Emperor Wilhelm I.

 Tomb of Johann Sebastian Bach

 The remains of Johann Sebastian Bach have been buried in the Thomaskirche since 1950.
 After his death on 28 July 1750, Bach was laid to rest in the hospital cemetery of the Johanniskirche in Leipzig.
 With the start of the Bach renaissance in the 19th century, the public started to become interested in his remains and their whereabouts.
 In 1894, the anatomy professor Wilhelm His was commissioned to identify the composer's remains amongst disinterred bones from the cemetery where Bach had been buried.
 He concluded that "the assumption that the bones of an elderly man, which had been found in an oak coffin near the Johanneskirche, were the remains of Johann Sebastian Bach" (translated from German) was very likely.
-On 16 July 1900 the bones were placed into a stone sarcophagus underneath the Johanniskirche.
+On 16 July 1900, the bones were placed into a stone sarcophagus underneath the Johanniskirche.

-Following the bombardment of the Johanniskirche on 4 December 1943, the bones were transferred to the Thomaskirche.
-The new grave with a bronze cover was inaugurated on 28 July 1950, 200 years after the death of the composer, who is now buried in the sanctuary of the Thomaskirche.
+During the bombardment of Leipzig on 4 December 1943 the Johanniskirche burned down.
+The bones from Bach and Christian Fürchtegott Gellert were found without damages in 1949 in the crypt of the ruin.
+The bone from Bach was transferred to the Thomaskirche.
+The new grave with a bronze cover (sponsored by the Leipzig cultural officer of the Soviet Army) was inaugurated on 28 July 1950, two hundred years after the death of the composer, who is now buried in the sanctuary of the Thomaskirche.

 Organs

+Sauer-organ (since 1889)

 Another notable feature of the Thomaskirche is that it contains two pipe organs.
-The older one is a Romantic organ by Wilhelm Sauer, built from 1884 to 1889.
-Since this organ was considered "unsuitable" for Bach's music, a second organ was built in 1966/7 (by the Alexander Schuke Potsdam Orgelbau company).
-This was later replaced in 1999/2000 by a new organ, built by Gerald Woehl's organ building company from 1999 to 2000.
-This "Bach organ" was designed to look similar to the instrument on which Bach had played in the Paulinerkirche.
+The older one is a Romantic organ by Wilhelm Sauer, built from 1884 to 1889 with three manuals, 63 stops and mechanical key and pneumatic stop action.
+Thomasorganist Carl Piutti ordered in 1902 two new stops and a higher wind pressure from Sauer.
+To 1908 Sauer rebuilt and enlarged the organ after instructions from Karl Straube, it contains now pneumatic key action and 88 stops.
+Between 1934 and 1940, in the working time from Günther Ramin, 16 romantic stops were changed against neo-baroque stops.
+The German organ builder Christian Scheffler reconstructed and repaired the Sauer-organ in two phases: 1988 to 1993 and in the years to 2005.
+He restored the organ in the situation in 1908.